Coral reefs of Kiribati: Phoenix Islands Protected Area

 The 2006 declaration of the Phoenix Islands Protected Area (PIPA), with a size of 408,250 km2, created, at that time, the world's largest designated marine protected area (MPA), which was also designated as the world's largest and deepest UNESCO World Heritage Site in 2010.
-The U.S. administered Pacific Remote Islands Marine National Monument is currently the world's largest designated MPA, and is to the north and north-east of the PIPA.
+The U.S. administered Pacific Islands Heritage Marine National Monument is currently the world's largest designated MPA, and is to the north and north-east of the PIPA.

 The PIPA constitutes 11.34% of Kiribati's Exclusive Economic Zone (EEZ).
 The PIPA conserves one of the world's largest intact oceanic coral archipelago ecosystems, includes 14 known underwater seamounts (presumed to be extinct volcanoes) and other deep-sea habitats.
 The area contains approximately 800 known species of fauna, including about 200 coral species, 500 fish species, 18 marine mammals and 44 bird species.
 In total it is equivalent to the size of the state of California in the U.S., though the total land area is only 25 km2.

 There are three atolls with associated lagoons and perimeter coral reefs in the PIPA, Orona (Hull), Nikumaroro (Gardner), and Canton Island (Abariringa), and five low islands surrounded by fringing reefs, Manra (Sydney), Rawaki (Phoenix), McKean, Birnie and Enderbury, and also two submerged reefs, Winslow and Carondelet.
 The area contains seven main habitats: island, lagoon, coral reef, deep reef, seamount, deep benthos, and open ocean, which are all represented within PIPA and the Kanton Island protection zone.

 In the PIPA Management Plan 2015–2020, which was implemented following a Kiribati government decision in January 2014, there is a total ban on commercial fishing within the PIPA boundaries extending to the limits of the Territorial Sea (to 12 nm) and in all lagoons of the 8 PIPA islands, (Canton, Manra, Rawaki, Birnie, Mckean, Enderbury, Nikumaroro and Orona) to ensure there is no impact to marine and terrestrial species including habitats.

 Two submerged reefs, Winslow and Carondelet, and at least 14 known seamounts together with open ocean and deep-sea habitat are an integral part of the Phoenix Islands Protected Area.
 The New England Aquarium (NEAq) and Woods Hole Oceanographic Institution have carried out scientific research expeditions of these seamount habitats, which have been identified being rich in deep-water coral and biodiversity supporting a variety of oceanic pelagic species.
 PIPA has been identified as an important feeding and spawning site for species of tuna.
 The dominant taxonomic group across all depths were the octocorals, followed by antipatharians, scleractinians, and then zoantharians.

 As of 2015, Canton Island had a population of 20, down from 61 in 2000.
 Because it is inhabited, management of Canton Island is described in the Canton Resource Use Sustainability Plan (KRUSP), which covers a 12 nm radius around the atoll.
 Over 50% of the island and lagoon are protected in a conservation zone.